pattonsgirl/Spring2020-CEG2170/Labs/Lab02/README.md

 * code.c
 * Makefile

-**It is recommended to create a project folder for *each* part of this lab.**
-Folder structure:
-* Create a folder named Lab02-Lastname.
-* Inside of Lab02, create two more folders (Part1 and Part2).
-* You can copy the files from the Template folder into Part1 and Part2
+Make a copy of the Template folder and name it Lab02-LastName (where last name is your last name)

-In Visual Studio Code, go to File, Open Folder, and open the folder corresponding to which part of
+In Visual Studio Code, go to File, Open Folder, and open your folder (Lab01-LastName)
-this lab your are working on.

 Rename code.c if desired.
 If you rename it, be sure to update the Makefile variable PROGNAME
 with the new name of your file.